-7.10 The rate of house building is forecast to be higher over the next 10 years than over the previous 10 year period with a growth of 37.6%.
-It is, however, considered that this is a conservative estimate of future growth.
-This is as a result of the stage of Local Plan preparation in the Tees Valley authorities, where a number of authorities have been unable to finalise the future housing requirements and allocations and have instead based the proposed future 10 year completions on housing trajectories.
-Future iterations of the LAA are likely to include a higher estimate of future growth, reflecting aspirational plans for housing growth within Local Plans.
-Darlington, for example, is launching its new Local Plan process in April with the aim of boosting housing delivery with a target of 10,000 houses over a 20 period.

-7.11 While it is noted that these levels of development are not certain to be achieved, there is a direct link between house building and the need for aggregates and as such it is considered that this need for additional aggregates should be recognised.
+- 7.10 The rate of house building is forecast to be significantly higher over the next 10 years than over the previous 10 year period with a growth of 71.9%.
+This predicted increase is largely as a result of the stage of Local Plan preparation in the Tees Valley authorities, where a number of authorities are advanced in the preparation of new Local Plans or are proposing an increased annual housing requirement to assist in economic growth.
+Darlington, for example, is developing a new Local Plan process with the aim of boosting housing delivery with a target of 10,000 houses over a 20 period. - 7.11 While it is noted that these levels of development are not certain to be achieved, there is a direct link between house building and the need for aggregates and as such it is considered that this need for additional aggregates should be recognised.